benton/cloud_cost_tracker/README.md

 ----------------
 The Cloud Cost Tracker was created in response to the fact that Amazon Web Services does not provide per-resource billing information, which makes *internal* billing very difficult for organizations that make extensive use of AWS.
 Amazon's proposed solution -- creating, deleting, and cross-authorizing different AWS accounts for each internal billing entity -- is often not workable for organizations that need to perform these operations frequently.
 As a solution, this gem watches all resources across many accounts, and provides a way to define custom policies for assigning internal billing codes to all recorded expenses.

 The Cloud Cost Tracker is intended to be a foundation library, on top of which more complex cloud billing / accounting applications can be built.
 Custom billing policies for cloud services and resources that are not yet implemented are simple to create, and are discovered automatically.

-Also, an executable `cloud_cost_tracker` command-line program is included, which writes BillingRecords using the currently-included default policies:
+Nevertheless, an executable `cloud_cost_tracker` command-line program is included, which writes BillingRecords using the currently-included default policies:

   * EC2 server instance runtime costs:
     {CloudCostTracker::Billing::Compute::AWS::ServerBillingPolicy}